 General Information:

-PLEASE NOTE....CLASSES RESUME AS FROM FRIDAY 4 MARCH 2022, subject to certain restrictions, such as showing that you are at least double vaccinated or producing a genuine medical exemption certificate, sanitising hands after each dance, and bringing your own water bottle.
-Masks will not be mandated, though you are welcome to wear one if you wish.
-In the event of a lockdown or severe restrictions on dancing, classes will be suspended.
+PLEASE NOTE....
+AS FROM FRIDAY 4 AUGUST 2023, (subject to certain restrictions, such as sanitising hands after each dance, and bringing your own water bottle) classes will start at 10am, concluding at noon.
+The last Friday night class will be 28 July 2023.
+You are welcome to wear a mask if you wish.
+In the now unlikely event of a lockdown or severe restrictions on dancing, classes will be suspended.

 The venue is: St James' Anglican Church Hall, 17 Station Street, Wellington Point. (the hall backs onto the Wellington Point Railway Station - see the Google map in the Location folder)

-PLEASE NOTE....CLASSES RESUME AS FROM FRIDAY 4 MARCH 2022, subject to certain restrictions, such as showing that you are at least double vaccinated or producing a genuine medical exemption certificate, sanitising hands after each dance, and bringing your own water bottle.
-Masks will not be mandated, though you are welcome to wear one if you wish.
-In the event of a lockdown or severe restrictions on dancing, classes will be suspended.
+PLEASE NOTE....
+AS FROM FRIDAY 4 AUGUST 2023, (subject to certain restrictions, such as sanitising hands after each dance, and bringing your own water bottle) classes will start at 10am, concluding at noon.
+The last Friday night class will be 28 July 2023.
+You are welcome to wear a mask if you wish.
+In the now unlikely event of a lockdown or severe restrictions on dancing, classes will be suspended.

 The venue is: St James' Anglican Church Hall, 17 Station Street, Wellington Point. (the hall backs onto the Wellington Point Railway Station - see the Google map in the Location folder)